peebeejay/weather_radials/README.md

 **Code Examples:**
-1. Color, bar, and angle scaling was performed using the scaleLinear() function found within the D3.js library. this was used create scales based on maximum high and low temperatures in the entire set of data.
+1. Color, bar, and angle scaling was performed using the scaleLinear() function found within the D3.js library.
+This was used to create scales based on maximum high and low temperatures in the entire set of data returned.
 The following code creates the color scale used in the visualization:

 ```javascript
 let colorScale = d3.scaleLinear()